greg0ire/dockerony/README.md

 ### The mailcatcher container

-Exposes an administation interface on port 80, and an SMTP service listening on port 25.
+Exposes an administration interface on port 80, and an SMTP service listening on port 25.

 ## DNS